 In praise of Willis O’Brien

-Willis O’Brien was one of the pioneers in the art of stop motion photography, and he painstakingly brought Kong to life on the screen and imbued Kong with enough character that the audience roots for the giant ape fighting prehistoric snakes and dinosaurs on his island, feels bad for him when he’s captured, and grieve when the creature is killed by authorities in New York City when he escapes and causes mass damage in the strange city where he never wanted to come.
+Willis O’Brien was one of the pioneers in the art of stop motion photography.
+He painstakingly brought Kong to life on the screen.
+O’Brien imbued Kong with enough character that the audience roots for the giant ape fighting prehistoric snakes and dinosaurs on his island.
+We feel bad for him when the crew captures him.
+We all grieve when authorities in New York City kill him after he escapes and causes mass damage in the strange city where he never wanted to come.

 Trivia for King Kong

-- The success of this film is often credited for saving RKO from bankruptcy.
+- The success of this film is credited for saving RKO from bankruptcy.